nextcloud/end_to_end_encryption_rfc/RFC.md

 To create an end-to-end encrypted folders multiple steps have to be performed.
 First of all, data access to such folders happens via our regular WebDAV API available at `/remote.php/dav/$userId/files`.

 #### Mark folder as end-to-end encrypted
-After creating a folder via WebDAV the folder has to be flagged as end-to-end encrypted, this can be performed by sending a PUT request to `/ocs/v2.php/apps/end_to_end_encryption/api/v1/encrypted/<file-id>` whereas `<file-id>` has to be the file ID indicated by our WebDAV API.
+After creating a folder via WebDAV the folder has to be flagged as end-to-end encrypted, this can be performed by sending a PUT request to `/ocs/v2.php/apps/end_to_end_encryption/api/v1/encrypted/<folder-id>` where `<folder-id>` has to be the folder ID indicated by our WebDAV API.

 Once this flag has been set the folder will not be accessible anymore via web and also not displayed to regular DAV clients.
 Only empty folders can be marked as end-to-end encrypted.